LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 ### Leadership Philosophies
 This topic comes first, because the following articles offer great frameworks/definitions for leadership.

+- [Actions Reflect Leadership — Not Words](https://blog.knowyourcompany.com/actions-reflect-leadership-not-words-ca65ca26790a) - by Claire Lew.
+Takeaway: "Studies have found that the biggest reason for why people don’t speak up at work is because they believe it is futile.
+Employees don’t think anything will happen with their feedback ... so they don’t give it ...
+If you want honest feedback, you must act on the feedback you’ve gotten in some way.
+Prove to employees it’s worth their effort to be honest with you."

 - [Average Manager vs. Great Manager, Explained in 10 Sketches](https://medium.com/the-year-of-the-looking-glass/average-manager-vs-great-manager-cf8a2e30907d) - by Julie Zhuo (VP Product Design, Facebook).
 Go look at these, they’re humorous and poignant.
 It’ll only take a minute.

 - [Be Yourself, but Carefully](https://enterprisersproject.com/resources/be-yourself-carefully?sc_cid=70160000000xYYJAA2) - by Lisa Rosh and Lynn Offerman.
 Takeaway: "Sharing details about your life can be a valuable way to build relationships in the workplace.
 But self-disclosures can also lead to oversharing, which can do more harm than good in the office."